ginstrom/paladin-novel/cline_docs/characters.md

 *   **Relationships:**
     *   Spiritual guide and teacher to Gond.
     *   Mentor figure to Sim, sharing ancient Alanyi traditions.
+    *   Spiritual advisor to Sister Marta on old ways.
     *   Diplomatic liaison with other elven communities.
     *   Representative of Circle of Whispers.
 *   **Current Status/Location:** At valley settlement, coordinating elven support for campaign (End of Chapter 21).